 There are several IndieWeb uses of h-cite:

-- reply-context - On the summary display of the original post that a reply/comment is in-reply-to.
+- reply-context - summary display of the original post that a reply/comment is in-reply-to.

-- like - Add additional add context about what you like.
+- like - context about the thing you liked, similar to a reply-context.

-- repost - Add additional add context about what resonated with you and you wished to draw the reader's attention to through the repost.
+- repost - context about the thing you reposted, like what resonated with you and you wished to draw the reader's attention to through the repost.

 Notes on markup and usability